About the Livestock Management Act

 Livestock Management Amendment (Animal Activism) Act 2022

-Farmers will soon be able to voluntarily implement Biosecurity Management plans (BMPs) under a new regulatory framework.
-The framework will support farmers to implement important biosecurity measures, such as requiring visitors to gain consent to enter or remain on their property and to not interfere with livestock.
+The voluntary framework will support farmers to implement important biosecurity measures, such as requiring visitors to gain consent to enter or remain on their property and to not interfere with livestock.

-There will be offences and infringements for people (e.g. trespassers) who don’t follow the biosecurity measures outlined in a BMP.
+The framework establishes offences for people (e.g. trespassers) who do not follow the prescribed biosecurity measures.

 The Livestock Management Regulations 2021 have been updated and this framework has now been implemented.
 These changes came into effect on 31 August 2022.

 More information about the framework can be found at Changes to the Livestock Management Act 2010.